davehagler/nftlogin/README.txt

 = Which NFT collections can be used? =

-Any collection on Ethereum!
-All you need is the public contract address which is easily findable on [Etherscan](https://etherscan.io/) and [OpenSea](https://opensea.io/)
+Any NFT collection on Ethereum or Polygon.
+All you need is the public contract address which is easily findable on sites like [Etherscan](https://etherscan.io/) or [OpenSea](https://opensea.io/)

 = Do I need to own an NFT from the collection? =